Birbs-are-cute/Atlantis_Shaders_vanilla/README.md

 # Atlantis-Shaders-vanilla

-Its a vanilla shader for minecraft.Hopefully more updates soon.Inspired from enchante default and chocapic better default.
+Its a vanilla shader for minecraft.
+Hopefully more updates soon.Inspired from sildurs enhanced default and chocapic better default.

 # Screenshot of current updates: